 We have classified these facets into distinct cubby-holes as best we can.
 Nevertheless, specific categories of perspective retain a degree of non-precision—or are highly subjective—and such is the case with Visual and Graphical Perspective(s).

-Visual Perspective is concerned with forming views of three-dimensional reality.
+Visual Perspective (first type) is concerned with forming views of three-dimensional reality.
 Ergo understanding the different categories of space is of central importance if we wish to understand perspective.

 Categories of Space (Mapping Relations)

 Perspective seeks to reflect visual aspects of the Physical World (typically).

 Perspective is concerned with obtaining views of dimensional space, and it deals with transformation of one kind of space to another kind of space.
 Whereby perspective happens when a three-dimensional Object located in three-dimensional Object Space (real, virtual, or imaginary) is transformed into a two or three-dimensional Image located in dimensional Image Space (real or virtual).

 Perspective remains a complex topic because it involves the comparison of fundamentally different categories of space.
 For example, reconciliation of the 3D space of the Physical World (Physical Space), with the 2D space of Graphical Perspective (Graphical Space).
 Often, and despite a strong desire to attempt equality, this reconciliation is impossible to achieve completely; because one deals with dimensions that must map without any physically-based 1:1 correspondence (e.g. transform 3D space to a 2D space).